 We love wild Sockeye salmon for its intense flavors and deep orange-red color.
 Happily, with this Yakitori feast, Sockeye filets are just the right size for pineapple planks and the wonderful full flavor stands up well to the intense umami flavors of the Yakitori sauce.
 And the bright crisp tropical flavor of the pineapple is a perfect contrasting flavor sensation to the salmon and the intense Japanese sauce, causing a delicious tension in the taste.
 With the pineapple salsa piled on top, it’s a really delightful feast.

-This unique and ravishing feast is one of the top fish meals we have ever had in our lives.
+This unique and gorgeous dish is one of the top fish meals we have ever had in our lives.
 That covers a lot of ground and many years of cooking and a life lived fishing on the ocean.
 The story begins with a restaurant in Hanoi that is legendary.
 It serves only one dish… this dish… Cha Ca La Vong, which is Turmeric Fish with Dill.

 This feast is your ticket to Umami City.
 This is a fusion feast, as if it were cooked by two lovers, a lady chef from the South of France, bringing her thyme, cream, bacon, duck fat, Dijon mustard, butter and Chardonnay… and her chef lover from Tuscany, with his Porcini powder, Marsala, olive oil and garlic.
 It’s a magical dish for all lovers.

 Anyone who enters the fray about which region in America has the best Pulled Pork is in dangerous territory.
 Passions run high about BBQ and smoked meats, and from region to region, there is fierce competition.
-That being said, I’ll dive in anyway.
-I’ve always liked salty sour tangy flavors more than sweet, so I’m naturally drawn to the vinegar based marinades and rubs of Eastern North Carolina versus the sweeter stickier tomato based BBQ sauces of Kansas City or Texas.
+That being said, we’ll dive in anyway!
+We’ve always liked salty sour tangy flavors more than sweet, so we’re naturally drawn to the vinegar based marinades and rubs of Eastern North Carolina versus the sweeter stickier tomato based BBQ sauces of Kansas City or Texas.